DotNetBackendTraining/restaurant-reservation-system/README.md

 14. Create a repository class for each entity and call it: **`{EntityName}Repository.cs`**, and move related methods from the previous requirements to the right repository.
 These repositories should exist in **`Repositories`** folder **`RestaurantReservation.Db`**

+## **Part 2:** Restaurant Reservation API

+### 1. Create Web API Project

+- Create a new ASP.NET Core Web API project named **`RestaurantReservation.API`**.

+### 2. Setup Dependency

+- Add a reference to the **`RestaurantReservation.Db`** project.

+### 3. Implement CRUD Operations

+- Create API controllers for each entity and implement CRUD operations.

+### 4. Implement Reservation Endpoints

+- Include CRUD and other specific endpoints for reservations.

+### 5. Implement Additional Methods as API Endpoints

+- Create endpoints for additional methods, including those related to reservations.
+    - **GET** **`/api/employees/managers`** - List all managers.
+    - **GET** **`/api/reservations/customer/{customerId}`** - Retrieve reservations by customer ID.
+    - **GET** **`/api/reservations/{reservationId}/orders`** - List orders and menu items for a reservation.
+    - **GET** **`/api/reservations/{reservationId}/menu-items`** - List ordered menu items for a reservation.
+    - **GET** **`/api/employees/{employeeId}/average-order-amount`** - Calculate average order amount for an employee.

+### 7. Implement Authorization

+- Secure the APIs using JWT or another authorization mechanism.

+### 8. Validation and Error Handling

+- Implement input validation and provide user-friendly error messages.

+### 9. API Documentation with Swagger

+- Integrate Swagger to auto-generate API documentation.
+Ensure that the documentation is comprehensive, including parameters, expected responses, and possible error codes.

+### 10. Testing

+- Manually test all endpoints using tools like Postman or the Swagger UI to ensure they're working as expected.

+### 11. Bonus: Postman Test Suite

+- Write a comprehensive Postman test suite to automatically test all the API endpoints.
+- Include tests for successful operations and error handling.
+- Share the Postman collection file.